 One way to personalize (at scale) is to focus on their technology tools.

-To give a concrete example, assume you're selling a chat bot.
+To give a concrete example, assume you're selling a chatbot.

 You can target accounts using a competitive chatbot (ex.
 Drift).
 You can also target accounts using complementary software (ex.
 SalesForce).
 The approach to messaging shouldn't change, even if you change up some of the phrasing.